IntersectMBO/plutus/README.md

 ## Terms indexed by syntactic types

-This is a reference implementation with limited scope.
+This is the standard presentation of the typing rules that one may find in a text book.
 We can define the terms easily in this style but using them in further programs/proofs is complicated by the presence of a separate syntactic constructor for type conversion (type cast/coercion).
+The typing rules are not syntax directed which means it is not possible to directly write a typechecker for these rules as their is always a choice of rules to apply when building a derivation.
+Hence we refer to this version as declarative rather than algorithmic.
+In this formalisation where conversion is a constructor of the syntax not just a typing rule this also affects computation as we don't know how to process conversions when evaluating.
 In this version progress, and evaluation do not handle the conversion constructor.
 They fail if they encounter it.
 Nevertheless this is sufficient to handle examples which do not require computing the types before applying beta-reductions.
 Such as Church/Scott Numerals.

 1. The [Declarative.Term](https://input-output-hk.github.io/plutus-metatheory/Declarative.Term.html)
 module contains the definition of terms.
 This module has two further submodules: